Treasury Management

 • Purpose: Central holding for all incoming funds and high-level DAO expenses.

-• Use: Primarily supports core DAO projects, Core Team funding, strategic partnerships, and long-term initiatives.
-It also provides funding to other DAO treasuries, such as the Community Treasury.
-It is not used for individual contributor payments.
+• Use: Primarily supports DAO projects, working groups, strategic partnerships, and long-term initiatives.
+Also funds other DAO treasuries, such as the Community Treasury.
+Not used for individual contributor payments.
 Those are handled through other designated funds.

-• Inflows: External revenue, including but not limited to protocol earnings, referrals, royalties, NFT sales, grants, and partnerships.
-These types of revenue typically enter the Main Treasury first.
+• Inflows: External revenue such as protocol earnings, referrals, royalties, NFT sales, grants, and partnerships.
+These typically enter the Main Treasury first.

 Community Treasury